HTB-FiveM/NFiveHTB/README.md

 NFiveHTB project is a re-work by Harry The Bastard of the NFive.io plugin system for FiveM

-To edit it, open `NFiveHtb.sln` in Visual Studio.
+To edit it, open `NFive.sln` in Visual Studio.

 To build it, run `build.cmd`.
 To add as a FiveM resource, run the following commands to make a symbolic link in your server data directory: